srabanti-c9/piku-blog/_pages/about.md

 title: "About"
 ---

-Just another college student away from and sick of hostel food.
+Just another college student away from home and sick of hostel food.
 Trying to learn how to cook and experimenting with recipes.
 My interests lie in quite a few things.
 Ranging from all geeky physics, math and to the artsy stuff like painting, poetry and well cooking.

 Food:

-From not being alloweed in the kitchen after burning myself while making tea to now cooking meals for two in just few months.
-I think I have come quite some way but I still a long way to go.
+From not being allowed in the kitchen after burning myself while making tea to now cooking meals for two in just few months.
+I think I have come quite some way but I still have a long way to go.
+I will try to write about my successes and failures of my recipes over here.

 My paintings: